acorncache/acorn-cache/README.md

 directives that would prevent caching in a private cache, like `no-store`.

 3. `ignore_query_params` -
-If the query params in a request shouldn't effect the response from your server, you can set this option to `true` so that all requests for a URL, regardless of the specified params, share the same cache entry.
+If the query params in a request shouldn't affect the response from your server, you can set this option to `true` so that all requests for a URL, regardless of the specified params, share the same cache entry.
 This means that if a resource living at `http://foo.com` is cached with AcornCache, a request to